 12. Bring drama to the space with a feature wall

-Treat tiles as you would wallpaper – if you're concerned that your choice of tile might be too much, try it in a small section, perhaps by installing a backsplash with extra height that covers half of the wall above the benchtop, or using the tile on a section of wall, much like a feature wall.
+Treat tiles as you would wallpaper – if you're concerned that your choice of tile might be too much, try it in a small section with extra height that covers half of the wall above the countertop, or using the tile on a section of wall, much like a feature wall.

 'As well as being ultra-practical and easy to clean, a tiled feature area brings color, pattern and even unusual shapes to these hardworking zones,' explains Hamish from Ca'Pietra.

 As this green kitchen tiled wall is beside the window, the natural light ensures the deep color remains vivid thanks to the daylight shining in through the window, which reflects on the glossy surface of the tiles.

 14. Soften deep shades

 Black and white kitchens are proving to be a popular new trend right now, yet it can be tricky to get the balance of color right in the space without it looking too harsh or funerial.

 Here, the large format slate tile provides a practical backsplash, which then continues down the wall either side of the cabinetry to act as a visual buffer for the jet black painted walls and matching furniture.